jumpinjackie/forge-e33-mod/design/COLORLESS.md

 ### Design Notes

- - In the game, a Petank is a special type of Nevron that can be defeated for special loot, but you have a limited time window to defeat it before it runs away.
-Petanks are generally tanky enemies or has some defensive gimmick to add extra challenge to defeating it before it runs away.
+ - In the game, a Pétank is a special type of Nevron that can be defeated for special loot, but you have a limited time window to defeat it before it runs away.
+Pétanks are generally tanky enemies or has some defensive gimmick to add extra challenge to defeating it before it runs away.
  - Countdown counters symbolize the time window to kill it.
  - Shield counters to represent the tankiness.
  - Bounce back to hand to symbolize it running away.